data-and-design/data-and-design.github.io/recruiting/phd.md

 ## What am I focusing on this cycle?

+This cycle, I'm especially hoping to welcome a student who brings design sensibility and web development craft to the group.
+Our department's current expertise runs deep on qualitative inquiry, and I'm looking to balance it out with people who love making things.
+We're a small group, so your skills and interests would play an outsized role in shaping the group's direction.
-This cycle, I'm running a more focused search than usual.
-I'm especially excited to work with a student who wants to **rethink the foundations of how accessible web interfaces are built**—so that non-visual interaction becomes a first-class design concern rather than a compliance afterthought.
-This direction draws on interface design, qualitative inquiry into how our technical standards came to be, and a deep commitment to accessibility.
-If designing the conceptual and technical scaffolding for a more accessible web is the kind of problem that excites you, I'd love to read your application.

-Relevant background can come from many paths, and I take nontraditional trajectories seriously.
+The direction I'm most excited to pursue with this student is **rethinking the foundations of how accessible web interfaces are built**—so that non-visual interaction becomes a first-class design concern rather than a compliance afterthought.
+You don't need a background in accessibility to do this work.
+I care more about how you think as a designer, and your curiosity about how interfaces shape people's experiences.
+The domain knowledge is something we can build together.
+Students who fit this direction might come from creative coding, web tooling, design systems, art and design practice, HCI, accessibility, or somewhere I haven't thought to list.

 What I do hope for is that you're already comfortable building for the web, so that we can begin from design questions rather than fundamentals.

-The focused search is not a hard boundary.
-If your interests connect with the group's broader work in accessibility, data visualization, or data ethics and refusal—or point toward a direction I haven't yet imagined—I still want to read your application and will give it careful consideration.
+This focus is a hope, not a filter.
+If your interests connect with the group's broader work in data visualization or data ethics and refusal, or point toward a direction I haven't yet imagined, I'd love to read your application just the same.

 ## What kind of applicants am I looking for?